 While I didn’t have a chance to try their food, the brewery offers a full dining menu.
 If you have a chance to visit when the weather is nice, don’t miss their fantastic outdoor patio and bar.

 Looking for more great breweries in Pennsylvania?
-Check out the list of our favorite craft breweries in Harrisburg, our favorite breweries in Lancaster, PA, and our top picks in Pittsburgh.
-If you are looking for other great things to do in Philly, check out our list of free things to do in Philly and the best cheesesteaks in Philadelphia.
+Check out the list of our favorite Bucks County breweries, craft breweries in Harrisburg, our favorite breweries in Lancaster, PA, and our top picks in Pittsburgh.